Balotelli brings fight against racism directly to fans

 Udinese won 3-1 at Genoa under interim coach Luca Gatti, who took over when Igor Tudor was fired Friday after the northeastern club conceded 11 goals in its previous two games.

-Also, Lecce and Sassuolo drew 2-2.
+Also, Fiorentina drew 1-1 with Parma, and Lecce and Sassuolo finished 2-2.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports